 Who can play in Beginner contests?

-Beginner contests are open to players who have entered less than 51 contests and have not earned the veteran badge based on total winnings.
+Beginner contests are open to players who have entered less than 51 contests and have not earned the highly experienced player badge based on total winnings.

 Why was my entry refunded?

 Your first entry into any Draftboard contest type is guaranteed to be placed in a contest no matter how many total entries we receive.
 Subsequent entries will be placed in a contest if we have enough total entries to do so.
 Entries not placed in a contest will be canceled with the entry fee refunded back to the user.